dprabin25/BegineersRNA-Seq/README.md

 ## 2) Load Inputs & Align Samples

 **What it does**
-- Reads count matrix and metadata.
+- Reads count matrix and metadata in your working directory.
-- Extracts the grouping column `biopsy_site` from metadata.
-- Ensures column order of counts matches the row order of metadata (critical for DESeq2).

   - WORKING DIRECTORY/

 ├─ raw_counts.csv

 ├─ MetaData.csv

+- Extracts the grouping column `biopsy_site` from metadata.
+- Ensures column order of counts matches the row order of metadata (critical for DESeq2).

 **Key lines**
 ```r